THE INTERNATIONAL HEALTH QIGONG FEDERATION

 5. Decisions on other major matters.

 The General Assembly shall be convened only when delegates of over half of the Member Organizations are present; its decisions shall come into force only when adopted by over half of the votes cast by the Member Organizations’ delegates present at the meeting.
+Each member is limited to one (1) representative, which is recommended by each member unit and submitted to the Secretariat for review.

 The term for each session of the General Assembly shall last four (4) years.
 Should the formation of the next General Assembly be advanced or postponed due to special circumstances, the proposed change shall be subject to approval by vote of the Executive Board before it is filed with the competent authorities for review and approval by the administration with which the organization is registered.
 Formation of the next General Assembly cannot be postponed by no more than one year.